About this report

 Based on a materiality analysis, our nine promises reflect the sustainability issues most relevant to Electrolux and our value chain.
 In the report, we outline why sustainability is relevant to our business, our priorities and response, our roadmap to 2020, how we measure progress, and our approach to managing each of the nine promises.

-Sustainability information is also integrated throughout the printed Annual Report, and as a brief specific section.
-Targeted at shareholders and other stakeholders, the focus is on how sustainability issues relate to the business strategy, as well as our goals and performance.
+Sustainability information is also integrated throughout the printed Annual Report, and also as a brief specific section.
+Targeted at shareholders and other stakeholders, the focus is on how sustainability issues relate to the business strategy, as well as goals and performance.

 Where relevant, this report also highlights how the Group's priorities reflect its commitment to the ten principles of the UN Global Compact.
-Electrolux has therefore considered the UN Global Compact 'GC Advanced' level for reporting on its Communication on Progress.
+Electrolux has therefore considered the UN Global Compact "GC Advanced" level for reporting on its Communication on Progress.
 An index of the UNGC's 24 criteria is included in this report.

 We are in an ongoing process to increase transparency on managing human rights related issues by responding to the disclosure requirements of the United Nations Guiding Principles Reporting Framework.
 We will continue to develop our reporting in the future.

 Unless otherwise indicated, standard disclosures include all operations that can potentially affect Group performance.
-Please, see section Restatement of information and changes in reporting for information on how discontinued operations are reported.

 Boundary of the report

 Data has been collected throughout the 2017 calendar year.
 This report covers 56,708 (53,889) employees at year end, encompassing our majority-owned operations, including 48 (49) factories, 35 (34) warehouses and 27 (28) offices, in 27 (39) countries.
 This represents 90% (88% of our total number of employees at year end.
 Staff working at facilities with less than 30 employees are not included in this compilation.

 The total average number of employees increased by 1% during 2017.